DAnand2005/CodeGnan_HackerThon_Infinite_Loop/README.md

 1. Go to [OpenAI](https://platform.openai.com/api-keys) and create an API key
 2. Add the API key to the `.env` file in `OPENAI_API_KEY`
+3. I suggest to use paid openAI API key.As I faced quota runout issue error 429.The questions may not generate through AI with free version of API.So please go with paid one

 ## Getting Started locally